 These activities signaled the market that if the central banks are buying gold, they might know something the investors don’t.
 They know why’d you accumulate gold because they’re concerned with something.

-Poland is an interesting case because they almost doubled their gold holdings.
+Poland is an interesting case because it almost doubled its gold holdings.
 Their Central Bank governor mentioned the reason was financial stability.

 Banks have been bullish on gold

 The year 2019 was associated with the debt, the trade war, and other geopolitical tensions.
 And observing what the central banks were obviously doing, we were very bullish on gold even before the current crisis.

 Buying and Selling Gold Amidst the Pandemic

 Looking at the current COVID-19/Coronavirus pandemic, we saw it sweep through China; from Wuhan in December, to later affecting other regions.
 By late January, Hong Kong shut down; the education system, government offices, and more shut down.
 All government activities were paused unless they’re truly essential.
 Recommending staying at home was the rule.
 The immediate financial effect is just unimaginable.
 And, it did spread globally.

 No matter where you are, you’ve experienced the same thing roughly at the same time.

 From a financial point of view, the world has been put on hold.
 Everything is frozen.